JanKotekFactoryPal/german_universities_list/src/universities_final.md

 # Berlin University of Applied Sciences (HTW Berlin) / School of Economics

-> **Matching Score:** 4
+> **Matching Score - ChatGPT:** 4
 > **Matching Score - Copilot:** 4
-> **Matching Reason:** This subject is not closely aligned with Barbora's main interests in design, engineering, and architecture.
+> **Matching Reason: - ChatGPT:** This subject is not closely aligned with Barbora's main interests in design, engineering, and architecture.
 While it may still offer some value, it's not as well-matched with her goals.
 > **Matching Reason - Copilot:** The focus on economics and business administration does not align closely with Barbora's primary interests in design, engineering, and architecture.

 - **University Type:** Fachhochschule (University of Applied Sciences)